PathogenDavid/ThreeL/README.md

 You can also use an Xbox Controller.
 Click in the left stick to sprint.

-Various debug visualizations and settings can be configured using the UI.
+Various debug visualizations, settings, and tools can be accessed using the UI.

 <sup>(\*Or <kbd>ZWSD</kbd> or <kbd>,AOE</kbd> or <kbd>WARS</kbd> whatever your keyboard uses for those keys.
 Arrow keys work too.)</sup>